Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 If the frame quick release becomes loose or does not leave an imprint on your palm when closing the lever, the quick release may need to be adjusted.
 To adjust the quick release.

-- Make sure your Montague bicycle is in the open position with the frame quick release properly seated in the quick release drop box (Fig. 10).
+- Make sure your bicycle is in the unfolded position with the frame quick release Wedge properly seated over the Upper Clamp (Fig. 23).

-- Open the quick release lever so the lever is pointing directly upward (i.e. vertical).
-Tighten the adjusting nut until you feel resistance.
+- Open the quick release lever so the lever is pointing toward the rear of the bike.
+Tighten the adjusting nut 1/2 turn.

 - The quick release is securely closed when it leaves an imprint on the palm of your hand from moving the lever into the closed position.
 Make sure the word “close” is visible and that the lever is pushed fully to the closed position.